theonedev/onedev/README.md

-Self hosting Git management server with unparalleled features.
-[Checkout why](https://onedev.io).
+The practical Git management server.
+[Learn more](https://onedev.io).